Best TV brands

 Panasonic TVs: should you buy one?

 By Ben Stockton

 Panasonic is one of the longest-standing television manufacturers and has been at the forefront of TV design for many years.
-The Japanese firm is often associated with high-quality plasma TVs, but it has officially announced an end to plasma TV production starting this year, and will instead focus on LED, OLED and 4K production.
+The Japanese firm is often associated with high-quality plasma TVs, but it officially announced an end to plasma TV production in 2015, instead focusing on LED, OLED and 4K televisions.

-Best Buy TVs from Panasonic vary from affordable 24-inch sets costing under £300, to premium 55-inch models that will set you back almost £2,000.
+Best Buy TVs from Panasonic vary from affordable 24-inch sets costing under £300 to top-of-the-range 65-inch models that will set you back more than £2,000.
 Though Panasonic has had a tough few years in terms of our lab test results, the brand has recently launched a new range of much more impressive models.

 Ready to see some great TVs?
 Find the right model for you with our expert Panasonic TV reviews.

 Panasonic smart TV